krolokis-0xdf3/texts/About_FAQ r_EuropeanSocialists.md

 ### Foreign issues
 We are firm supporters of anti imperialism.

-We firmly support real existing socialism, such as DRPK and Cuba.
+We firmly support real existing socialism, such as DRPK and Cuba.<br>
-We support countries victims of imperialism, such as Syria and Venezuela.
+We support countries victims of imperialism, such as Syria and Venezuela.<br>
-On regards of china, even if some comrades disagree on china being socialist, it is our duty to defend china from imperialism.
+On regards of china, even if some comrades disagree on china being socialist, it is our duty to defend china from imperialism.<br>
 We fully support china in its fight against imperialism, especially on the recent attacks against it, such as the western backed HK riots.

 ### Socialists and communists states